What is regenerative healing?

 McArdle A, Paik KJ, Chung MT, Hu MS, Walmsley G, et al. (2013) Manipulation of Stem Cells and their Microenvironment for Tissue Engineering.
 Surgery Curr Res 3:134. doi: 10.4172/2161-1076.1000134

 The complex cell signaling between the immune response and growth factors activity needs to be further investigated.
-In fact, the process of stem cell recruitment is generally controlled by the inflammatory state of the injured tissue.
-The growth factors in the Stem Cell Recruitment™ products perform the bulk of the work because of their ability to directly elicit and orchestrate tissue regeneration.
+In fact, the process of regenerative healing is generally controlled by the inflammatory state of the injured tissue.
+The growth factors in the regenerative products perform the bulk of the work because of their ability to directly elicit and orchestrate tissue regeneration.
 “They in turn direct the body’s stem cells through the body’s inflammation response and utilize the cytokines, ECM proteins together to begin regeneration.”
-Further investigation and more efforts in this direction can pave the way for the development of more sophisticated designs where the presence of multiple inflammatory factors can precisely control the process of stem cell recruitment.
+Further investigation and more efforts in this direction can pave the way for the development of more sophisticated designs where the presence of multiple inflammatory factors can precisely control the process of the regenerative healing.